Fragile and Conflict-Affected Situations

 In all our work, the safety of all our people, whether they be employees or sub-contractors, is our primary concern.
 No activity is attempted or undertaken unless it can be done without compromising individuals’ safety.

 We operate a Risk Management Operations Cell out of Dubai, which monitors real-time risk and supports program implementation across the world.
-This is supported by incident alerts provided by Intelyse LLC.

 Our fulltime presence in Kabul, Jalalabad, Kandahar, Herat and Mazar-e Sharif gives our team and partners an enhanced informal network for real time information and community atmospherics.